MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 In order to use App Center, you need to opt in to the module(s) that you want to use, meaning by default no modules are started and you will have to explicitly call each of them when starting the SDK.

-Add the Distribute module to your `AppCenter.start()` method to start App Center Distribute service.
+Add the Distribute class to your `AppCenter.start()` method to start App Center Distribute service.

 ```java
 AppCenter.start(getApplication(), "{Your App Secret}", Distribute.class);